kmarkus/microblx/doc/tutorial.md

 ```
 The same applies for all the block.

 Once all the block are running, the `trigger` block will call all the blocks in the given order, so long the main does not terminate.
-To prevent the main process to terminate, we can insert either a blocking call to terminal input
+To prevent the main process to terminate, we can insert either a blocking call to terminal input:
 ```c
 getchar();
 ```
-or using the *signal.h* library, wait untill *CTRL+C*  is pressed:
+or using the *signal.h* library, wait until *CTRL+C*  is pressed:
 ```c
 sigset_t set;
 int sig;